-- Preventing children from easily accessing their medication and administering it when and where necessary. - Assuming children with the same condition require the same treatment. - Ignoring the views of the child, their parents; ignoring medical advice or opinion. - Sending children with medical conditions home frequently or prevent them from staying for normal school activities. - Penalising children for their attendance record if their absences are related to their medical condition that is recognized under this policy. - Preventing children from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively. - To require parents to attend school to administer medication or provide medical support to their child (for life limiting or life threatening conditions), including toileting issues (no parent should have to give up working because the school is failing to support their child's long term medical needs). - Preventing children from participating, or create unnecessary barriers to children participating in any aspect of school life, including school trips (such as requiring parents to accompany the child). - Any activity that does not follow our child protection procedures or that cause a concern to staff, pupils or parents in line with the school's Child Protection Policy.
+- Preventing children from easily accessing their medication and administering it when and where necessary. - Assuming children with the same condition require the same treatment. - Ignoring the views of the child, their parents; ignoring medical advice or opinion. - Sending children with medical conditions home frequently or prevent them from staying for normal school activities (unless specified in Care Plan). - Penalising children for their attendance record if their absences are related to their medical condition that is recognised under this policy. - Preventing children from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively. - Requiring parents to attend school to administer medication or provide medical support to their child, including toileting issues (no parent should have to give up working because the school is failing to support their child's medical needs).
+However, If a child requires medication it is the parents responsibility to make sure this is administered - Preventing children from participating or create unnecessary barriers to children participating in any aspect of school life, including school trips (such as requiring parents to accompany the child).

+Any activity that does not follow our Child Protection procedures or that cause a concern to staff, pupils or parents in line with the school's Child Protection Policy.